 Time management for college students is fundamental to success, both academically and socially.
 Learning to prioritize and organize tasks is a skill you'll need way beyond college, and which will hold you in good stead in your professional life too!

-One of your academic goals may be to get and maintain a 3.5 GPA or be accepted into an honors program.
+1. Set goals.
+You may want to set goals for each week, each semester, and each year.
+Write down what your academic goals are, your health goals, your relationship goals, your financial goals, etc.One of your academic goals may be to get and maintain a 3.5 GPA or gain acceptance into an honors program.
 Some health goals may be to lose 10 pounds or increase your muscle mass.
 You may want to find a girlfriend/boyfriend as one of your relationship goals or get to spend more quality time with friends.
 You get the drift.
 Write out what goals you would like to accomplish for the week, the month and the year.

-Take a notebook and write down your most important goal for the year.
+2. Prioritize.
+Once you've decided on the goals you want to accomplish, you need to prioritize the activities you need to do to achieve your goals.
+Prioritizing will tell you what tasks need to be done first, which is essential to the success of time management for college students.Take a notebook and write down your most important goal for the year.
 If your most important goal for the year is to get a 3.5 GPA, for example, then that would be your number one priority.
-Write down what you need to do each month and then each week in order to achieve a 3.5 GPA.
-It might look something like this:
+Write down what you need to do each month and each week to achieve a 3.5 GPA.

 GET A 3.5 GPA FOR THE YEAR

-Use any time you have constructively and you will find that 24 hours in a day is more than enough time to get done the things you need to get done.
-By doing this you'll not only be able to keep up with your studies but you'll also be able to spend more time socializing and relaxing.
+3. Use any extra time wisely.
+For example, instead of twiddling your thumbs while waiting for a professor to arrive for class, write down topic ideas for the speech class you are taking or work on your budget.
+Use any time you have constructively, and you will find that 24 hours in a day is more than enough time to get done the things you need to get done.
+By doing this, you'll not only be able to keep up with your studies, but you'll also be able to spend more time socializing and relaxing.

 101 Ways to Make Studying Easier and Faster for College Students gives you loads of tips for streamlining your day and working effectively.